Geopolitical tensions leading to increased donor investment in Papua New Guinea and Pacific: Lowy Institute

 For example, “Australia, the United States, Japan and China are vying to finance strategic infrastructure such as undersea internet cables and telecommunications networks, but investments in cybersecurity and online safety are not keeping pace.
 This creates vulnerabilities for government and business.”

-Although Australia, the United States, Japan and New Zealand are all donors to the PNG Electrification Partnership, Keen said Australia and the US work in more of a “complementary” than a “coordinated” manner in PNG and the Pacific.
+Although Australia, the United States, Japan and New Zealand are all donors to the PNG Electrification Partnership, Keen says Australia and the US work in more of a “complementary” than a “coordinated” manner in PNG and the Pacific.

 “The PNG electrification project is a joint project but there is no single implementation process.
 In other sectors like education, health, women’s issues, even defence, engagements are complementary at best, but not cooperative.
-This results in many different reporting structures and programs, straining limited Pacific capacity and creating challenges for businesses that apply for development contracts,” she said.
+This results in many different reporting structures and programs, straining limited Pacific capacity and creating challenges for businesses that apply for development contracts,” she says.

-The US interest in the region is “largely driven by geopolitics,” Keen says, “Australia has a much deeper, larger, more integrated engagement in PNG and the rest of the South Pacific.
+The US interest in the region is “largely driven by geopolitics,” Keen says.
+“Australia has a much deeper, larger, more integrated engagement in PNG and the rest of the South Pacific.
 Australia has been around for a very long time, it has very deep roots and diverse business relationships.”

 Australia contributed US$17.1 billion of the more than US$40 billion in total international development funding to the Pacific between 2008 and 2021.